-Existing Incentive Strategy: County land development regulations allow Accessory Dwelling Units in certain residential zoning designations.
-The County is currently reviewing the ADU requirement that the unit electrical feed come through the meter of the main house, that the kitchen be removed when the owner vacates the main home, and other covenants required of the owner.
+County land development regulations allow Accessory Dwelling Units in certain residential zoning designations.
+Per earlier CAH recommendation, the County recently removed the prior requirement that the kitchen of the ADU be removed when the owner vacates the main home.
+The County is currently reviewing the ADU requirement that the unit electrical feed come through the meter of the main house, and the issue of whether ADUs be counted for density.